DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/schedule.md

 ## Thursday

 - [Level 6: Compose Yourself!
 The Art of Composing for Games](../lectures/week-6/level-6/)
-- Some game music analysis from https://www.youtube.com/watch?v=DtHLMGiQlJw&list=PL-ZQIvQFPv4J_32ofFpI5Nd-WCk88rAC4
+- Some game music analysis from [8-bit Music Theory](https://www.youtube.com/watch?v=DtHLMGiQlJw&list=PL-ZQIvQFPv4J_32ofFpI5Nd-WCk88rAC4)

 > Exercise 3: Prepare a short game music analysis using some or all of the topics we talked about today.
 DUE Thursday, October 2 (2 Weeks from now).
 [Instructions](../assignments/game-music-analysis/)